artsandmetaphysics/goodlifeodyssey/_meditations/dialogue-on-religious-claims.md

 Let’s focus just on the historical claims for now.
 How are they different from non-religious historical claims?
 For example, “Sargon of Akkad conquered the Sumerian city states around 2400 BCE.”

 <span class="sc">Dijon:</span> They claim that rare supernatural events occurred, while your example does not.
 It is not uncommon for one ruler to conquer another city.
-It is rare for God to appear to an entire nation or for someone to rise from the dead.
+It is rare for God to appear to a large group of people or for someone to rise from the dead.

 The distinction matters.
 We only know about historical events because of the effects, or evidence, they produce.

 If I see circular waves emanating from a point in a pond, I would suspect something was dropped there.
-I may even be able to tell how large the object was is and how long ago it was dropped.
+I may even be able to tell how large the object was and how long ago it was dropped.
 This is possible because I understand the effects caused by dropping something into a pond.

 In general, to know about the past we require physical evidence and an understanding of the process that caused the evidence to exist.